Mind the Gap: Aligning Knowledge Bases with User Needs to Enhance Mental Health Retrieval: Limitations

 \section{Limitations}

 While our framework highlights promising directions for content-aware mental health retrieval, several limitations should be noted.

-\textbf{Platform demographics:} \textit{let’s talk} primarily reflects youth-driven concerns, such as identity, academic stress, and relationships, whereas \textit{\textit{\textit{mindline.sg}}} targets a broader adult population with needs that include parenting, financial precarity, or grief.
-This mismatch may bias gap detection and limit generalizability across age groups.
-While we prove the concept with a mental health forum, other sources of concerns expressed should be added to this analysis, including search terms, helpline conversations, population surveys, or other forums.
+\textbf{Platform demographics mismatch:} \textit{let’s talk} primarily reflects youth-driven concerns, such as identity, academic stress, and relationships, whereas \textit{\textit{\textit{mindline.sg}}} targets a broader adult population with needs that include parenting, financial precarity, or grief.
+Including additional sources of expressed concerns can mitigate bias in gap detection and improve generalizability across demographic groups.

-\textbf{Reference corpus limitations:} Our reference knowledge base from which we draw resources for augmentation is aggregated from multiple platforms, causing it to contain duplicative articles.
+\textbf{Reference corpus limitations:} Our reference knowledge base aggregates content from multiple mental health platforms, leading to some duplication.
+While pruning could reduce redundancy, we note that partial overlap is typical in mental health platforms, where similar psychoeducational topics are intentionally reiterated across sites to maintain accessibility and consistency of guidance.
+Future work could examine pruning or deduplication to quantify its marginal impact on retrieval quality.

-\textbf{No supervised relevance labels:} All retrieval and reranking methods in our pipeline rely on unsupervised similarity scores or LLM heuristics.
+\textbf{No supervised relevance labels:} All retrieval and reranking methods rely on unsupervised similarity scores or LLM-as-a-Judge evaluations without human or clinical validation.
 Without ground-truth relevance annotations, the system may overlook domain-specific nuances like therapeutic framing or emotional appropriateness.
 Future work should involve trained experts to evaluate the utility of this framework, allowing for aligning with clinical guidelines and review procedures before deployment.
 More broadly, the lack of a standardized way to evaluate RAG in clinical settings is problematic~\citep{amugongoRetrievalAugmentedGeneration2025}.

 \textbf{Synthetic-only documents:} Due to scraping restrictions on real mental health content, we used LLM-generated documents for augmentation.
-Although designed to resemble therapist-written materials, these documents were not medically reviewed and may lack clinical rigor.
+While modeled after therapist-written materials, they were not medically reviewed and served only as a proof of concept.
+In practice, all new content should be authored by qualified professionals to ensure clinical accuracy and maintain user trust.